SQL Server Temporary Tables Interview Questions and Answers

 - The Local temporary tables are only visible to that session of the Server which has created it, whereas Global temporary tables are visible to all the server sessions.

 - Local temporary tables are automatically dropped; when the session that created, the temporary tables are closed.
 Global temporary tables are also automatically dropped when the session that creates the temporary tables is closed.

-Can you please explain when to use temp table?
+Can you please explain when to use a temp table in SQL Server?

 When we want to perform many operations on the data in a specific table in the database, we can load the data into a temporary table and then we can perform operations on the temporary table.
 Loading data into a temporary table speeds up the process because all the operations are performed locally on the client.
 Use of the Temporary Tables reduces the load on both the network and server as all the interaction with temporary tables occurs on the Client.

 - When we are doing a large number of row manipulation in stored procedures.

 - This is useful to replace the cursor.
 We can store the result set data into a temp table, then we can manipulate the data from there.